AGRUSTIC SOMNACUNI || ROMANY || CRADLE || LET US PRAISE

 celebrate these dead, naming all of them, in our cemetery.

-Diamanta cooked the traditional meal, for Romanians believe the
+Diamanta cooked the traditional meal, for Romanians believe

-WWII: Veta Curte, Constantin Durac, della
+starvation in WWII: Veta Curte,

-famiglia di Daniel-Claudiu Dumitresc;
+Constantin Durac, della famiglia di Daniel-Claudiu Dumitresc;

 Panta Danila, Margica Danila, Verda Danila, Caizer Mundeanu,